 Typical course content

 You will study a range of compulsory and optional modules.

 Throughout the programme a key focus will be thinking through and applying what you are learning to ideas and practices in the games studio or an alternative art and design setting.

-At part one through Games Design Practice you will be equipped with the central software tools (e.g., Photoshop) and skills for working in the games studio.
+In part 1, through Games Design Practice, you will be equipped with the central software tools (e.g., Photoshop) and skills for working in the games studio.
 Research & Communication Skills will focus on introducing you to a range of study and written communication skills appropriate to games design and art, e.g. library research skills and e-communications.

 Games Design Production allows you to gain additional insight into processes within games development and encourages you to understand the various games disciplines and roles within games development studios of various sizes and complexity.
 Contemporary Issues in Games, Art and Design will develop your theoretical, conceptual, and study skills from both intellectual and practitioner’s perspectives, and provide you with an introduction to the nature and context of contemporary games art and design.

 Games Design and Games Development 1 allow you to become increasingly familiar with games documentation, research, asset building skills, and the practical knowledge required to develop a game.

 At this level you will select a theoretical or career-focussed module that complements your programme from a list of options.
 All students will review and reflect on their work at the end of part 2 in the Reflective Journal 2 module.
 This will equip you with the self-analysis necessary to develop your independent working in part 3.